 If you run a business, you know how important it is to keep transactions moving smoothly.
 Unfortunately, there are always going to be snags along the way.

 Following these best practices ensures that your transactions are completed quickly and efficiently.

 - First, streamline your processes.
 Have all the pertinent information and paperwork ready to complete the transaction without any delays.

-- Second, invest in technology that can help to automate some of the steps in the process.
+- Second, invest in tech marketing that can help to automate some of the steps in the process.
 It will free up time that you can use to focus on other tasks.

 - Finally, build good relationships with your partners and clients.
 Maintaining good communication and working together towards a common goal can make the entire process smoother.

 5. Expand Your Definition of Customer Success